Emerging from the Heartache of Loss:

 How to Survive Grief and Start Living Again

 The most healing, reassuring words a fragile heart can hear is, “It won’t always be this way.
 You won’t always feel like this.”
-Knowing this keeps your spirit alive while you can find your way back from the paralyzing sadness of loss.
+Knowing this keeps your spirit alive until you can start healing from the paralyzing sadness of loss.

-Through practical and sometimes surprising suggestions on ways to move forward, Emerging from the Heartache of Loss takes you along the healing journey until you feel like smiling again.
-With easy suggestions and insight from others who have experienced grief, this heartfelt resource is a companion for anyone who is facing a major loss, whether it be through death of a loved one or through the tough changes we have to face throughout our lives.
+Through practical and sometimes surprising suggestions on ways to move forward, Emerging from the Heartache of Loss shows you how to start smiling again.
+This heartfelt resource is a companion for anyone who is facing a major loss, whether through death of a loved one or through the many changes we all have to face throughout our lives.

 A Glimpse Inside